riban-bw/I2C-Hardware-Controller/README.md

 # I2C-Hardware-Controller
 A hardware controller providing rotary encoders, switches and potentiometer values via I2C

-This project provides an interface to other applications via 40 continuous rotary encoders, 40 two poisition switches and 64 end-stopped variable resistors (potentiometers).
+I2C Hardware Controller provides an interface to other applications via 40 continuous rotary encoders, 40 on / off switches and 64 end-stopped variable resistors (potentiometers).
 The link to the host device is via I2C which requires a clock and data signal.
 Power may be provided by the host as 3.3V or 5V supply plus ground.
 (Both devices must have a common ground.)
 The host may continuously poll the hardware controller (HWC) for changes or use a dedicated signal to trigger interrupts (or similar event handling routine).
 Several HWC may be cascaded to increase the quantity of controls as required.

 Rotary encoders provide the value of change since last read which is a postive integer for clockwise rotation and negative for counter-clockwise rotation.
 Slow rotation changes value by one unit whilst faster rotation changes value by ten units.
 It is the responsibility of the host device / application to store the absolute value calculated from the relative postion values sent by the HWC.

-Switches provide on / off value with 50ms debounce filtering, i.e. readings are ignored for 50ms after a switch changes position to avoid false retriggering.
+Switches provide on / off value with debounce filtering to avoid false retriggering.
 Rotary encoders commonly include a push switch which may be wired as a switch control or separate push buttons / toggle switches / slide switches / etc. may be attached.

 End-stopped variable resistance (potentiometer) controls provide a maximum of 12-bit resolution.
 A noise filte is applied which increases the latency and / or reduces the resolution of ADC.
 (Each bit reduction improves latency by one sampple period and reduces noise.)
 Noise is the retriggering of analogue values when there is no physical change of knob position.
-At 12-bit resolution this is quite common but reducing to 11-bits cleans the signal significantly.
+At 12-bit resolution this is quite common but reducing to 10-bits (default) cleans the signal significantly.
 The required filter may depend on the quality of potentiometer and wiring.

 Note: Switches and rotary encoders are X-Y multiplexed so cannot use a common ground, i.e. both polls of each switch and all three pins of a rotary encoder need to be connected to the HWC matrix.
 To simplify wiring, each rotary encoder and associated swich share a common matrix pin resulting in each rotary encoder / switch combination requiring 4 wires.